In Q3, our team at Luminoso made improvements to Helios’s intelligence and continued to refine data visualization with the Dashboards.

 (new!)
 Helios Prompt Widget

-Users can now have Helios respond to custom prompts for more direct or concise answers using the Helios Prompt Widget within the AI Generated Widgets folder.
+Users can now have Helios respond to custom prompts for more direct or concise answers using the Helios Prompt Widget, located in the AI-generated widgets folder.

 Compare Segments Bar View